-“Erie County has unique livability challenges across its distinct urban, suburban, and rural regions, with each region experiencing an increasingly diverse aging population.
+Brittany Perez, an occupational therapist and senior research associate at the IDeA Center, reinforces this point - and the promising results of Kang and his students' work: “Erie County has unique livability challenges across its distinct urban, suburban, and rural regions, with each region experiencing an increasingly diverse aging population.
 The students were able to assess both shared and specific needs in these regions to provide meaningful recommendations to improve quality of life across the county.
 The students’ enthusiasm and interest in engaging older adults in their work is a great example of a successful intergenerational collaboration that can be replicated to improve our community.”

 Drawing from Age Friendly Erie County’s survey of more than 1,000 citizens across the county and GIS and demographic data collected by the students, Kang’s class developed an Age Friendly Index with municipal-level assessments of age-friendly indicators, including access to parks and green space, social participation, employment, health services and civic engagement.